Conversational SimulMT: Efficient Simultaneous Translation with Large Language Models: Experiments

-Note that the above tokenization is only applicable for non-LLM baseline models.
-For LLM-based \textsc{SimulMT}, we use their provided vocabularies and tokenizers.
+\paragraph{MUST-C En->Zh}~\citep{di-gangi-etal-2019-must} (359k training pairs) This TED talk dataset provides 1349 pairs for validation and the \texttt{tst-COMMON} (2841 pairs) for testing.

-\paragraph{Conversational \textsc{SimulMT} Dataset} We employ \texttt{fastalign}~\cite{fastalign} to obtain word alignment between source and target tokens.
-We randomly merge $\delta_{\min}=2$ to $\delta_{\max}=10$ consecutive segments of the meta trajectories.
-For shift operation, we set the value of $\beta$ and $\rho_{\min}$ to 0.5, i.e. with the probability of 0.5, we shift at least 50\% portions of tokens in a target segment to the next one. \Cref{tab:trajectory_statistic} presents detailed statistical information about the dataset.
+\paragraph{Conversational \textsc{SimulMT} Datasets} For each dataset, we create conversational prompt versions from their training sets using the approach described in \S\ref{simul-data}.
+We employ \texttt{fastalign}~\cite{fastalign} to obtain initial word alignment graphs.
+For trajectory augmentation, we set $\delta_{\min:\max}=(2,10)$ for merging operations.
+For shift operations, both $\beta$ and $\rho_{\min}$ are set to 0.5, meaning we shift at least 50\% of tokens in a target segment to the next one with 0.5 probability. \Cref{tab:trajectory_statistic} presents detailed statistics for these datasets.

-\subsection{Evaluation Metrics.}
+\subsection{Evaluation Metrics}